enatsek/Debian-Ubuntu/privacy_policy.md

 ## What personal data we collect and why we collect it

+Shortly, we do not collect any data from you, nada.

 We do not keep comments, there is no contact form, you can only contact me with email.
 We do not keep cookies or logs, not even error logs.
 We respect privacy.
 So, **we do not keep your private data**.

 ## Who we share your data with